Customers

 Customer payment method

 Update the customer object to add or update a customer's payment method.
 Recharge doesn't accept payment information directly.
 You should send a tokenized customer representation from the payment processor to add or update the payment method.
-When using Stripe as your payment processor, the customer token should begin with the prefix cus
+When using Stripe as your payment processor, the customer token should begin with the prefix cus, not tok.

 Customer FAQ